Joshi-Ketaki/computeClones/README.md

 We detect computation clones between two different computation flows depicting cognitive models.
 This helps to identify if a two cognitive models (or any two computations) are similar to each other.
 If yes, it helps in the analysis of comparing computation costs for either and using the less costly one.
 We build this using LLVM's function comparator framework in our algorithm.

+This repository is a part of the YSARCH-tools : code-clones branch.